nawedy/omnipanel-web-app/docs/Final-PRD.md

 - **Educators/Students:** Seek easy install, rich documentation, interactive demos, and project templates.

 ### Vision Statement
-Deliver the industry’s most modern, extensible, and enjoyable LLM workspace—combining project-based chat, code, notebooks, and automation, accessible from desktop, mobile, and web, with a best-in-class plugin ecosystem and broad LLM/model support.
+Deliver the industry's most modern, extensible, and enjoyable LLM workspace—combining project-based chat, code, notebooks, and automation, accessible from desktop, mobile, and web, with a best-in-class plugin ecosystem and broad LLM/model support.

 ### Product Origin
 OmniPanel arose from developer/data scientist frustration with piecemeal tools and UX.
-Confirmed via user research and competitive analysis, it evolved from a chat UI to a “super-app” for AI productivity, inspired by VSCode, Notion, and Jupyter.
+Confirmed via user research and competitive analysis, it evolved from a chat UI to a "super-app" for AI productivity, inspired by VSCode, Notion, and Jupyter.

 ---